CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 * The data of an institution should be available anytime, anywhere and for different application scenarios.
 As a result, modern storage solutions often have increased availability requirements.
 * The increasing digitization of all information in an institution makes it necessary to comply with and comply with far-reaching legal requirements (compliance requirements).
 * Storage solutions should be dynamically adaptable to ever-changing requirements and provide storage space centrally.
 In the past, storage solutions were often implemented by connecting storage media directly to a server.
 However, these so-called direct-attached storage (DAS) systems often can not meet current and future requirements.
-Therefore, today's widespread central storage solutions and their components are necessary, which can be distinguished as follows:
+Therefore, today's widely used central storage solutions and their components are necessary, which can be differentiated as follows:

 * Storage solutions: A storage solution consists of one or more storage networks and at least one storage system.
 * Storage networks: Storage networks allow access to the storage systems on the one hand and replication of data between storage systems on the other.